dodng/comse/README.md

 ## How to use

-1.load-all data(just load one time,default path: ./index/load.json.file)
+1. load-all data(just load one time,default path: ./index/load.json.file)

-2.Search data use search_ip and search_port,Other add,del,dump-all data use update_ip and update_port!
+2. Search data use search_ip and search_port,Other add,del,dump-all data use update_ip and update_port!

 python example: